Intervertebral disc fissures

 Treatment of disc fissures

-It is important to see a chiropractor of physiotherapist if you experience any neck or back pain with referred pain ( goes to another place).
+It is important to see a chiropractor of physiotherapist if you experience any neck or back pain with referred pain (goes to another place).
 Your chiropractor or physiotherapist will determine if it is nerve pain (radicular) or intervertebral disc pain (discogenic pain with referral).
 This determination will change the treatment strategy.
-The Balmain and Dee Why chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) can successfully manage both of these causes of neck and back pain.
+The Balmain and Rozelle chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) can successfully manage both of these causes of neck and back pain.
 All treatments performed by our chiropractors and physiotherapists are safe, reliable and based on the latest evidence.

 At Sydney Spine & Sports Centre (S3C) we treat a wide range of neck and back pain conditions including intervertebral disc fissures.
-Our Balmain and Dee Why chiropractors and physiotherapists are passionate about getting you pain free and moving again
+Our Balmain and Rozelle chiropractors and physiotherapists are passionate about getting you pain free and moving again

 You may also be interested reading other conditions that can cause intervertebral disc pain